International Students Admission Processs

 To apply to Thomas More University, please submit the following documents:

 Transcripts from any secondary (high school) and post-secondary (university) institutions you have attended.
-These transcripts will need to be in English and interpreted for the 4.0 grade point average (GPA).
-Thomas More University accepts transcripts evaluated by InCred (secondary/high school only) and World Education Services (both high school and university).
+These transcripts must be in English and interpreted for the 4.0 grade point average (GPA) scale.
+Thomas More accepts transcript evaluations from NACES members such as SpanTran and Incred.

 English Proficiency Tests (TOEFL, IELTS, or Duolingo)